ReviewNB/jupyterlab-gitplus/README.md

   <summary> Which is the <tt>base</tt> branch used in a pull request? </summary>
   <p>

   `base` branch in a PR is a branch against which your changes are compared and ultimately merged.
-We use repository's default    branch (usually called 'master') as `base` branch of PR.
+We use repository's default    branch (usually called `master`) as `base` branch of PR.
 We use parent repository's default branch as `base` in case of forked repo.
 </p></details>

 <details>